top of page

 Harmony Day, aligned in Australia with the International Day for the Elimination of Racial Discrimination, offers organisations an important choice.
 They can treat it as a soft celebration of multicultural niceness, or they can use it as a sharper moment of reflection about race, equity, belonging, and the sheer organisational foolishness of wasting human potential because of bias.

+This isn’t just a moral issue, though it absolutely is that.
+It’s also a performance issue.
 Every time an organisation undervalues a person because of race, culture, accent, name, background, or unconscious bias, it narrows its own intelligence.
 It reduces its own perspective.
 It loses trust, insight, and capability.
 It teaches people to withhold rather than contribute.
-That is a leadership failure.
+That’s a leadership failure.
 And a surprisingly expensive one.

 That last clause matters.
 Because diversity without inclusion is merely a group photo.
 And inclusion without equity often means inviting people in while leaving power exactly where it has always been.